 Coffee Beans

-The definition of coffee beans is the seeds of the coffee cherry that are processed and roasted to produce coffee.
+The definition of Coffee Beans is the seeds found inside coffee cherries, harvested from the coffee plant and used to brew coffee.

 Each coffee cherry usually holds two beans, which are extracted during processing, then dried and roasted.
 While coffee is often treated as a commodity, specialty coffee aims to unlock and preserve the unique flavour potential of every bean.